Houses of Interest: West Yorkshire

 A display of replica uniforms in the visitor centre

-The Piper Tower: look carefully and you can see three cannonball impact craters in a line (a clue: find the one in the central one in the recess first, there's one on either side)
+The Piper Tower: look carefully and you can see three cannonball impact craters in a line (a clue: find the one in the central recess first, there's one on either side)

 Parliament’s men would garrison the Castle, until June 1648, when Royalists took over the Castle by stealth rather than a show of arms.
 November 1648 the Castle would be besieged by the New Modelled Army; which saw tales of intrigue and murder (see the Doncaster entries in Houses of Interest:South Yorkshire)